389ds/389ds.github.io/docs/389ds/design/slapi_memberof.md

  - it is security code and any regression will be a CVE
  - DS_LASGroupDnAttrEval/acllas__handle_group_entry are complex code so the fix will not be easy
  - For cache management, it keeps the hierarchy of the nested groups.
 This info is not available with *slapi_memberof* and I do not know if we can easily get rid of it.
+ - Because ACL does use slapi_memberof, the interface of slapi_memberof does not support maximum nesting and maximum groups

 ### Memberof Plugin